Violence, gangs and crippling poverty have driven families like 12-year old Jose*'s to seek safety in the U.S.

 How to Help Migrant Children at the U.S. Southern Border

 All children deserve to be protected from harm.
 The health of our children is only possible when each and every one is protected.
 And yet, far too many children and families have had their rights violated while seeking asylum in the United States.

-A complex mix of social and economic factors has caused families and unaccompanied children to flee their homes in El Salvador, Guatemala and Honduras.
-Violence, brutal gangs and entrenched poverty are among the top reasons migrants cite for seeking safety and protection in the United States.
+There is not one specific reason why migrant children and families choose to flee their homes in El Salvador, Guatemala and Honduras and seek asylum in the U.S. Instead, it involves a complex mix of social and economic factors.
+Violence, brutal gangs and entrenched poverty are among the top reasons migrants cite for seeking safety and protection.

 As children’s rights continue to be violated at the border, Save the Children cannot and will not remain silent.

-Through the SCAN, our supporters have written more than 567,000 emails to policymakers, speaking out against the violations of children’s rights, and advocating for protections.
+Together with our advocacy partner, Save the Children Action Network (SCAN), we have mobilized our advocates to write more than half-a-million messages to the Administration and Congress, speaking out against violations of children’s rights at the border.
 Our work will continue as long as children’s rights aren’t fully realized or protected.

-Support Our Work at the U.S. Border
+3. Support Our Work for Migrant Children at the U.S. Border

-Since 1980, Save the Children in El Salvador has worked with local communities and organizations to design Sponsorship programs for kids.
+- Sponsor a Child In El Salvador: Since 1980, Save the Children in El Salvador has worked with local communities and organizations to design Sponsorship programs for kids.
 Targeted to help children from early childhood to early adulthood, our programs work to make a healthy and safe environment where children can learn and grow.